bormind/immutable-setter/README.md

 ```

 * object - plain javascript object.
 It will be treated as immutable.
-* keyPath - array of keys and indexes specifying path to the property to be set in the the objects hierarchy.
+* keyPath - array of keys and indexes specifying path to the property to be set in the objects hierarchy.
     Can contain undefined keys indicating that value should be pushed to the end of the array.
 * value - new value to be set